Workflows¶

 Current bot workflow highlights:

-When you use background integrations such as Zulip, WhatsApp, or calendar services, the agent config is loaded from the Annolid agent config path, not the LLM settings file.
+When you use background integrations such as Zulip, WhatsApp, calendar services, or Box, the agent config is loaded from the Annolid agent config path, not the LLM settings file.

 For Google Calendar, Annolid now prefers an existing cached token by default.
 If you want the agent to perform first-run OAuth authorization, set tools.calendar.allow_interactive_auth=true explicitly in the agent config and run that flow from an interactive session.